-Activity Community Outcome Activity contribution Level of service Performance measures 2021- 2024 Performance measures 2025- 2031 Governance and Representation Social Affordability Prosperity Culture Environment Provide annual budgeting and financial planning processes.
+NET FEIN ONWINCE INDICATORS Activity Community Outcome Activity contribution contribution Level of service Performance measures 2021- 2024 Performance measures 2025-2031 Governance and Representation Social Affordability Prosperity Culture Environment Provide annual budgeting and financial planning processes.
 Community engagement occurs across the district with representatives from broad community groups.
-Publishing annual plans, annual reports and long term plans so the community is well informed a) Meet statutory deadlines for Councils LTP, AP before 30th June in each respective year b) Meet statutory obligations for requests for information under LGOIMA, greater than or equal to 90% of the time. c) To meet legislative requirements for Strategic planning workshops held with Councillors a) Meet statutory deadlines for Councils LTP, AP before 30th June in each respective year b) Meet statutory obligations for requests for information under LGOIMA, greater than or equal to 90% of the time. c) To meet legislative requirements for Strategic planning workshops held with Councillors Governance and Representation SocialAffordabilityProsperityCultureEnvironment To maintain transparency, accountability and accessibility to the public.
+Publishing annual plans, annual reports and long term plans so the community is well informed a) Meet statutory deadlines for Councils LTP, AP before 30th June in each respective year b) Meet statutory obligations for requests for information under LGOIMA, greater than or equal to 90% of the time. a) Meet statutory deadlines for SocialAffordabilityProsperityCultureEnvironment To maintain transparency, accountability and accessibility to the public.
 Conduct as much as Council business in public forum.
 Public to be excluded only for commercially sensitive reasons.
 Council meetings to be held in Westport and at least one meeting a year in Karamea and Reefton.
-Council meetings to be held in Westport and at least one meeting a year in Karamea and Reefton.
+To meet legislative requirements for Strategic planning workshops held Councils LIP AP Defice 30th Councils LIP AP Defice 30th In Westport and at least one brewtengts speaking as particularly chigasticand Refftorequests for information under LGOIMA, greater than or equal to 90% of the time.
 Governance and Representation Social Affordability Prosperity Culture Environment Advocating for Buller District, forming strong alliances and partnership opportunities.
 Participate in the mayors, chairs and CEO meetings with the other West Coast Councils.
+CoMithtिविधायंधितव 100% of mayors, chairs and CEO meetings.
 Continue to attend 100% of mayors, chairs and CEO meetings.
-Continue to attend 100% of mayors, chairs and CEO meetings.
+To meet legislative requirements for Strategic planning workshops held with Councillors